SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Description ==

+**[SQweb]("https://www.sqweb.com") makes it easy to earn money from your readers, rather than ads.**

+With SQweb you can:

+- **Find out how much revenue you're losing from adblocking**, with detailed analytics per browser and device ;
+- **Detect adblockers and show them the message of your choice**, to tell them that you're offering an alternative ;
+- **Set up a simple subscription system, and/or paywall**, so that your readers can access the ad-free version of your site, and premium content if you have any.

+Our plugin allows you to be fully set up within minutes.
+All SQweb users will then be able to enjoy the premium version of your website.

+SQweb-enabled websites need this plugin to manage the display of ads and premium content.
+Installing the plugin is also required for subscribers signin, signup and tracking.

-[SQweb]("https://www.sqweb.com") is a subscription to access the premium ad free version of all partner websites.
-Every partner publisher has a plugin to identify SQweb users and to manage ads display.
-The subscription is shared between visited websites, on a time based ratio.
+Their monthly subscriptions are then shared between visited websites, on a time based ratio.

-The SQweb plugin also detects Adblock users, so that you can target blockers and non blockers, and show them the message(s) of your choice.
+For more information, see the **Frequently Asked Questions**.

+If you'd like to talk to us, leave us a note at hello@sqweb.com and we'll be in touch!

 == Installation ==